Advertisement

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in New Jersey.
+There are 8 other housing authorities within 100 miles of Housing Authority City of Jersey City, including Hoboken Housing Authority (1 mi), Weehawken Housing Authority (3 mi), New York City Housing Authority (3 mi).
+Applying to multiple PHAs in New Jersey and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in New Jersey.

 How do I contact Housing Authority City of Jersey City?